 Prerequisites: Senior standing and permission.

-Description: Topics vary.
 Open to students with an interest in international relations.
+Topics vary.

 Description: Prepares students to conduct social and economic planning, program evaluation, and budgeting.
 Analysis of the delivery of government goods and services consistent with values and societal goals.
 Includes: philosophy of government, budget theory, social indicators, social fabric matrix, cost effective analysis, technology assessment, evaluation of the natural environment, and time analysis.